blankworker1/BLANK/README.md

 * Opensea](https://opensea.io/)
 * Coingecko](https://www.coingecko.com/)

-These APIs are used to get info such as balances, NFT name, description and image preview.
+These APIs are used to get info such as balances, exchange rate, description and image preview.

-Remark: some explorer APIs require an API key to work correctly.
-API keys are provided through ```./satodime-android/src/main/res/values/apikeys.xml ``` (see ```apikeys-sample.xml``` for sample).